-Dwarfism And Height Dysphoria
+Dwarfism and Height Dysphoria

 Some people are perfectly happy being much shorter than average.
 Others suffer from what is called height dysphoria, or heightism -- being unhappy about being short.
-There are challenges to being extra-short, such as vehicles, counter tops and furniture designed for people of average height.
+There are challenges to being extra-short, such as vehicles, countertops, and furniture designed for people of average height.
 Ingrained prejudice may affect some people with dwarfism, just as it may affect others who are obese.

 As with any medical condition, treatment is tied to cause.
 Some cases of proportionate dwarfism are the result of hormone problems.
-Growth hormone deficiency can affect both boys and girl, while Turner syndrome affects only girls and results from a missing X chromosome.
+Growth hormone deficiency can affect both boys and girls, while Turner syndrome affects only girls and results from a missing X chromosome.

 Girls with Turner syndrome have only one X chromosome instead of the usual two.
 Both of these are hormonally influenced and are treated with hormones.